 Call 866-382-4167 for a Free Consultation | St. Louis County, MO Motorcycle Accidents Attorney

 Motorcycle Accidents Attorney in St. Louis County, MO.
-There's no comparing the feeling of freedom and excitement motorcyclists can get from riding their bikes.
-However, too many other drivers on the St. Louis County, MO roads either don't respect the safety of motorcyclists or are actively hostile against them.
-Injuries suffered in motorcycle wrecks can cause immediate and devastating financial, physical and emotional burdens.
-If you received an injury in a motorcycle accident through no fault of your own, Halvorsen Klote's St. Louis County, MO motorcycle accidents attorney team will hold the liable parties responsible and set you on the road to recovery.
-Our high-quality legal advocacy in a personalized atmosphere will help you feel at ease and confident that your case will reach a successful resolution.
-Call a Halvorsen Klote motorcycle accidents attorney in St. Louis County, MO today at 866-382-4167 or reach out to us online for a complimentary case review.
-We serve injury victims and their families throughout the St. Louis area and Southern Illinois.
+There's no doubting the feeling of freedom and excitement motorcyclists can get from riding their bikes.
+However, St. Louis County, MO motorcyclists are at heightened danger compared to other motorists.
+Injuries suffered in motorcycle wrecks can be devastating and life-changing.
+If you were injured by a negligent driver, trust in the St. Louis County, MO motorcycle accidents attorney team of Halvorsen Klote to hold the liable parties responsible and set you on the road to recovery.
+Our high-quality legal advocacy in a personalized atmosphere will help you feel at ease and confident that you will recover the compensation you deserve, whether through a settlement or a verdict from a jury.
+Call a Halvorsen Klote motorcycle accidents attorney in St. Louis County, MO today at 866-382-4167 or get in touch with us online for a free consultation.
+We serve clients throughout the St. Louis area and Southern Illinois.

-Your Halvorsen Klote motorcycle accidents attorney in St. Louis County, MO only charges a contingency fee.
-That means there are no upfront costs, and you never pay a penny if you to not obtain financial compensation.
+Your Halvorsen Klote motorcycle accidents attorney in St. Louis County, MO works on a contingency fee basis.
+That means you pay nothing upfront, and you never pay a penny if you to not obtain financial compensation.

-In addition to motorcycle accidents, our attorneys have also gotten great compensation in the following personal injury cases in St. Louis County, MO:
+Beyond motorcycle accidents, our attorneys are also knowledgeable and experienced in the following personal injury cases in St. Louis County, MO:

 St. Louis County, Missouri and Illinois Motorcycle Accident Statistics

-In the United States, in 2020 motorcycle wrecks lead to 82,500 injuries and 5,579 deaths.
-In Missouri, out of 2,177 motorcycle accidents, 1,658 people were injured and 118 people died, according to the Missouri Traffic Safety Compendium.
-In the Greater St. Louis area, there were 321 crashes, which resulted in 240 people becoming injured and 9 people passing away.
+Nationwide, in 2020 motorcycle crashes caused 82,500 injuries and 5,579 deaths.
+In Missouri, out of 2,177 motorcycle accidents, 1,658 people were injured and 118 people died, based on info from the Missouri Traffic Safety Compendium.
+In St. Louis City and St. Louis County alone, there were 321 crashes, which resulted in 240 injuries and 9 deaths.

 More St. Louis County, MO Motorcycle Accident Statistics

-- Despite the fact that .06 percent of all vehicle miles traveled, motorcycles account for 14 percent of traffic-related deaths and 4 percent of all injuries, according to research from the National Safety Council.
+- Despite the fact that motorcycles account for only 3 percent of registered vehicles, motorcycle accidents cause 14 percent of traffic-related deaths and 4 percent of all injuries, according to research from the National Safety Council.

-- Over a recent 15 year period, the National Safety Council approximates that helmets saved over 25,000 lives, and helmets are considered to be 41 percent successful at stopping motorcycle passenger deaths.
+- Over a recent 15 year period, the National Safety Council approximates that helmets saved over 25,000 lives, and helmets are considered to be 37 percent successful in preventing fatal injuries to motorcycle operators.

 - According to the Insurance Information Institute, 16.71 passenger cars per 100,000 and 13.72 light trucks per 100,000 were involved in crashes in 2020, compared to 68.71 motorcycles per 100,000.